HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 Complementing the operand input allows to perform a bit clear in a register word by complementing the bit mask stored in the operand before performing the AND.
 Typically this is done in a program in two steps, which are first to complement the mask and then AND to the target variable.
 The C option allows to do this more elegantly in one step.
 In operand mode one, regB is AND-ed to a zero value and stored in the result reg.
 This is equivalent to a clear word instruction.
 A pseudo instruction for this could be a "CLR reg".
 Also, negating the result could be an efficient way to set all bits in a word to one.
-Finally, the AND instrcution can also serve as a NOP instruction.
+Finally, the AND instruction can also serve as a NOP instruction.
 AND.C R0, #0 will "AND" R0 with R0 and an immediate with all bits set.

 <!--------------------------------------------------------------------------------------------------------->